Leopold Mozart: Early music career

-In 1743, Leopold Mozart was appointed to a position (fourth violinist) in the musical establishment of Count Leopold Anton von Firmian, the ruling Prince-Archbishop of Salzburg.
+In 1743, Mozart was appointed to a position (fourth violinist) in the musical establishment of Count Leopold Anton von Firmian, the ruling Prince-Archbishop of Salzburg.
 His duties included composition and the teaching of violin (later, piano) to the choirboys of the Salzburg cathedral.
-He was promoted to second violinist in 1758 and in 1763 to deputy Kapellmeister.
+Mozart was promoted to second violinist in 1758 and in 1763 to deputy Kapellmeister.
 (Note: Leopold is sometimes described as having had the post of "court composer" at Salzburg.
 The Grove Dictionary, addressing this, says "the title 'Hofkomponist' [court composer], used to describe Mozart in a 1757 report on Salzburg published in F. W. Marpurg's Historisch-kritische Beyträge zur Aufnahme der Musik, had no official sanction.")
 He rose no further; others were repeatedly promoted over him to the head position of Kapellmeister.

 The question of whether Leopold was successful as a composer (either in terms of artistic success or fame) is debated.
 The Grove Dictionary says that as of 1756, "Mozart was already well-known.
 His works circulated widely in German-speaking Europe."
-However, biographer Maynard Solomon asserts that he "failed to make his mark as a composer", and Alfred Einstein "judged him to be an undistinguished composer".
+However, biographer Maynard Solomon asserts that Mozart "failed to make his mark as a composer", and Alfred Einstein "judged him to be an undistinguished composer".

-Scholars agree, however, that Leopold was successful as a pedagogue.
+However, scholars agree that Leopold was successful as a pedagogue.
 In 1755, he wrote his Versuch einer gründlichen Violinschule, a comprehensive treatise on violin playing.
 This work was published in 1756 (the year of Wolfgang's birth), and went through two further German editions (1769, 1787), as well as being translated into Dutch (1766) and French (1770).
 Today, the work is consulted by musicians interested in 18th-century performance practice; see Historically informed performance.
 This work made a reputation in Europe for Leopold, and his name begins to appear around this time in music dictionaries and other works of musical pedagogy.